-Arrangements to pay in accordance with Section 129 of the Local Government Regulation 2012, will be entered into if applied for by the ratepayer and where there are no overdue rates and charges from previous rating periods and the ratepayer and council agree that such arrangements will allow the outstanding rates or charges payable to be paid by the end of the current half - financial year.
+Arrangements to pay in accordance with Section 129 of the Local Government Regulation 2012, will be entered into if applied for by the ratepayer and where there are no overdue rates and charges from previous rating periods and the ratepayer and council agree that such arrangements will allow the outstanding rates or charges to be paid by the end of the current six month rating period.
+A separate arrangement is required to be made with council for each six month rating period.
 No recovery action will be taken on any instalment payment that is not overdue.

-Where a ratepayer defaults on an arrangement to pay, the arrangement will be cancelled, and interest will be charged on the overdue rates and charges in accordance with section 2.5.1 of this revenue statement.
+Where a ratepayer defaults on an arrangement to pay, the arrangement will be cancelled from the date of default, and interest will be charged on the overdue rates and charges in accordance with section 2.5.1 of this Revenue Statement.
 Additionally council will not enter into any further arrangements during the rating period covered by the initial arrangement request.

-2.5.3 Rates & Charges Balances Outstanding
+2.5.3 Overdue Rates and Charges

-Where the rates and charges remain unpaid, a reminder notice will be issued.
+Where the rates and charges remain unpaid and an arrangement to pay has not been made, a reminder notice will be issued.

-Where rates and charges remain unpaid after the reminder notice period, further recovery action will be commenced, which may include being referred to an external Debt Recovery Agent.
-Council may also undertake Court proceedings to recover overdue rates and charges in accordance with Section 134 of the Local Government Regulation 2012.
+Where rates and charges remain unpaid after the reminder notice period, further recovery action will commence, which may include being referred to an external Debt Recovery Agent.
+Council may also undertake court proceedings to recover overdue rates and charges in accordance with Section 134 of the Local Government Regulation 2012.

-As per Sections 138 - 144 of the Local Government Regulation 2012, council has the power to sell the property for the recovery of outstanding rates and charges, which are overdue for 3 years or more.
-Vacant land and commercial properties can be sold after 1 year where judgment has been entered.
+As per Sections 138 - 144 of the Local Government Regulation 2012, council has the power to sell the property for the recovery of outstanding rates and charges, which are overdue for three years or more.
+Vacant land and commercial properties can be sold after one year where judgment has been entered.